 Our mission is to improve maternal health, increase safety, and build local capacity in low-income countries by:

-Dr. Ronald Lett, Joan VanDuzer and Dr. Peter McLean founded CNIS in 1995.
-With a budget of $65,000, our initial essential surgical skills course took place at two educational institutions: Addis Ababa, Ethiopia and in Kampala, Uganda.
-In 1997, CNIS received its first grant of $183,000 from CIDA.
-Today, with a 25-fold increase in budget, CNIS operates twenty centres throughout Africa, as well as in the Caribbean.
+Dr. Ronald Lett, Joan VanDuzer and Dr. Peter McLean founded CNIS in 1995 with the vision of improving the health and safety in sub-Saharan Africa.
+With a budget of $65,000, our initial Essential Surgical Skills (ESS) course took place at two education institutions: Addis Ababa, Ethiopia and in Kampala, Uganda.
+In 1997, CNIS received its first grant of $183,000 from the Canadian International Development Agency (CIDA).